ihdia/docvisor/pages/fullyAutomatic/fa_setup.md

     `defaultDisplayed` is a list of all the outputs the user wishes to be displayed and [locked](fa_settings.html#display-options) by default.
 The user should enter the exact output they wish to display.
 As shown in the example above, the user must provide not just the output to be shown, but also which of the `pts`, `polygon` or  `mask` outputs should be shown.

+An example instance of the metadata file can be found [here](https://github.com/ihdia/docvisor/blob/main/example/metaData/fullyautomatic_metadata.json)

 ### Step 1.2 Setup Directory

 Create a directory containing only config files.
 Each instance of the layout should have a json file.
 For example, if we are trying to visualize data for two fully automatic models, the following is a possible directory structure: